 2-week intensive training

-Clinical training happens in conjunction with our two-week, intensive Corrective Attachment Therapy Program.
+Clinical training happens in conjunction with our two-week, intensive Corrective Attachment Parenting Program.
 The primary goal is to learn theory, assessment and therapeutic interventions through direct observation of an actual case involving a child and family, adult or couple.
 Family members participate in treatment for approximately 30 hours over the two weeks.

 Each day, trainees will observe three to six hours of treatment, followed by a review of clinical videos, discussion and processing.
 Therapeutic interventions focus on child, parent-child, adult (family-of-origin), marital and family-system issues.
 Corrective Attachment Therapy interventions include: first-year-of-life attachment cycle, therapeutic structure, contracting, cognitive rescripting, inner-child metaphor, psychodramatic reenactment, anger management, social skills training, attachment-communication training and the limbic-activation process.